Yair-BD/Get-To-Know-Your-Feelings/README.md

 # Get-To-Know-Your-Feelings
-If you ever wonder how your friend feel - now you have an answer.
+If you ever wonder how your friend are feeling  - now you can have an answer!

+With this new platform u can upload a picture and my cool tech will tell u exactly what the presented emotion

+The image passes through a face detector to capture every person in the image and then an ML Classification model will return the emotions that express in every face.
 # To use it:

 - Requirements: Python3.9